 - Security; Using a dynamic web publishing platform like WordPress is like painting a target on your back.

-- The dynamic nature and the fact you can log in from anywhere on the internet to edit your site, manage comments, etc., while convenient is targetted by automatic probes that will hit your site many hundreds, or thousands of times a day.
+- The dynamic nature and the fact you can log in from anywhere on the internet to edit your site, manage comments, etc., while convenient is targeted by automatic probes that will hit your site many hundreds, or thousands of times a day.

-- WordPress is often managed by YOU the user.
+- WordPress is often managed by YOU, the user.
 Even if you’re paying for hosting, chances are the hosting company does not manage your WordPress instance (if you’re not sure there is a high probability you have a vulnerable WordPress instance, due to lack of updates and monitoring).

 - The content is stored in a database, which is another point of entry for an attacker.

 - Online editing is a pain;